dquist/Sabre/README.md

 ### Developing ###

 This repo contains everything required to start developing and debugging the Sabre plugin.

-First, clone both projects to your local workstation with the following directory structure - I recommend using SourceTree because it interfaces nicely with BitBucket.

-    - CivFactions
+    - civfactions
-      - Plugin
+      - eclipse
         - Sabre  <-- Clone civfactions/sabre here
+        - CivLobby
-      - Server   <-- Clone civfactions/server here
+      - factions   <-- Clone civfactions/factions here

 The build script is set up to copy the build output directly to the server plugin folder.